globant-ui/css-training/content/css-units/text-units.md

 Relative length units like `em` or `rem` are commonly used for typography and everything regarding to it, and are relative to another length property.
 `em` is relative to the font-size of the current element and `rem` is relative to the font-size of the root element.

-`%` The percent unit is much like the `em` unit, save for a few fundamental differences.
+`%` The percent unit is much like the `em` unit, except for a few fundamental differences.
 In the font-size property, percentage values are relative to the font size of the parent element, but in text-indent, margin, padding, and width properties, percentage values are relative to the width of the parent element.

 ### Absolute length units